Medication Search - Diamicron MR

 Each white oblong breakable tablet, scored on both sides, engraved with "DIA 60" on both faces contains 60 mg of gliclazide.
 Nonmedicinal ingredients: anhydrous colloidal silica, hypromellose, lactose monohydrate, magnesium stearate, and maltodextrin.

-How should I use the Diamicron MR medication?
+How should I use Diamicron MR?

 The recommended starting dose of gliclazide MR is 30 mg taken once daily at the same time every day.
 Your doctor will gradually increase the dose every 2 weeks to a maximum of 120 mg daily, depending on the reduction of your blood glucose.
 You should take the medication at breakfast time.
 Do not chew or crush the tablets.
 The 60 mg tablets can be split in half.
 The 30 mg tablets cannot be split in half and should be swallowed whole.